franktanah/docker-api-mongoDB/README.md

 ---
 ---
 ### Establish connection to Mongo and write APIs
-The index.js file contains the CRUD APIs to add and retrieve the data from the MongoDB
+The `index.js` file contains the CRUD APIs to add and retrieve the data from MongoDB
-`index.js`
 ![](index.jpg)

 ### Design the database schema